First Person - Lesson

 Learning outcomes

-- consider the effects of narrow diversity representation in games
+- identify examples of diversity representation in games

 This lesson and all associated documents (handouts, overheads, backgrounders) are available in an easy-print, pdf kit version.